 How SPM English Grading Works

 The SPM English examination is graded on a scale from A+ (highest) to G (fail).
-Your final grade is determined by combining your marks from Paper 1 (Directed Writing and Continuous Writing) and Paper 2 (Reading Comprehension, Summary, Literature, and Grammar).
+Under the KSSM format, your final grade is determined by combining your marks across 4 papers — Paper 1 (Reading & Use of English), Paper 2 (Writing), Paper 3 (Speaking), and Paper 4 (Listening) — with each paper worth 25% of the final grade.
 Understanding exactly how this system works gives you a strategic advantage — you can target specific mark thresholds rather than vaguely hoping to “do better.”

 SPM English Grade Breakdown